dongyuu1/AMLS_II_assignment23_24/README.md

 In the folder A, launch.py contains all the code for launching the model training, evaluation and visualization. cfgs.py stores all the hyperparameters and config information.
-./dataset includes the code related to retrieving and preprocessing the data for training/testing. ./models/model_arch.py stores the code of the model architecture. ./models/metrics.py includes the losses functions and metrics.
+./dataset includes the code related to retrieving and preprocessing the data for training/testing. ./models/model_arch.py stores the code of the model architecture. ./models/metrics.py includes the loss functions and metrics.
 ## Initialization

 Please run anaconda and create the environment with the following command: